Lavlen/hangman/README.md

 * Introduce secret phrases and additional hangman stages
 * Hints to assist with guessing words and phrases to make the game more interesting and interactive
 * Design a more developed graphics of the hangman stages to improve the games visual appeal

-# User stories

-* As a regular player I want to be kept entertained with a large vocabulary of words to guess that are not repeated often.
-* As a computer novice I want to see clear instructions on how to play the game before I start.
-* As a player I want to be able to guess the word if I think I know it in a single attempt.
-* As a regular player of the classic game I do not want to lose attmpts when guessed the same word or letter repeatedly.
-* As a computer novice the game should be able to handle any keystroke error I make without needing further input from me.
-* AS a player of the classic game I expect the game to fill blank spaces with correct inputs to make it more entertaining and interactive.
-* As a player I would like to see a graphical representation of the hangman images as in most versions of the game.
-* As a player I would like to be able to track my progress and know how well I am playing the game.
-* As a player I need to be able to restart the game quickly and easily.
-* As a inexperience user with command line interfaces, instructions on how to navigate the app should be readily available to me.

 # Design